tentwentyfour/lonad/README.md

 #### `Result`'s `tap(λ)`

-Like `map`, but returns the value wrapped by your Result unmodified.
+Like `map`, but returns the value wrapped by your `Result` unmodified.
-You'd mostly use this if you need the value of your Result for side-effects, such as modifying an existing variable that lives outside your `Result` chain, or using the `Result` in an API call, but continuing with the original value, not the result from the API call.
+You'd mostly use this if you need the value of your `Result` for side-effects, such as modifying an existing variable that lives outside your `Result` chain, or using the `Result` in an API call, but continuing with the original value, not the return value from the API call.

 ```javascript
 // Evaluates to 4
 Ok(4).tap(x => x + 1);